johnno1962/InjectionIII/README.md

 ### Getting Started

 To use injection, download the app from the App Store and run it.
-Then, you must add `"-Xlinker -interposable"` (without the double quotes) to your project's `"Other Linker Flags"` for the Debug target (qualified by the simulator SDK to avoid complications with bitcode).
+Then, you need to add "-Xlinker -interposable" (without the double quotes) to the "Other Linker Flags" of all targets in your project for the Debug configuration (qualified by the simulator SDK to avoid complications with bitcode).
 Finally, add one of the following to your application delegate's `applicationDidFinishLaunching:`

 Xcode 10.2 and later (Swift 5+):